 Wheat flour is the type we use most often for pizza, breads, and pie crusts.
 It is a powder that is high in carbohydrates, protein (called gluten), amino acids, oil, vitamins, and minerals.
 There are different types of wheat flours in the size of grains and the percentage of protein.

 Whole Wheat Flour.
 Made from the whole kernel with the bran, endosperm, and germ.
-It is tan in color.
+It is tan in color and about 14% protein.

 Gluten Free Flour.
 A blend of non-wheat starches such as rice flour, tapioca starch, and potato starch.